|

 Director Message

-I was always a child who
+I was a child who

 loved school and loved to learn.
 School was a joyous place that I never

 with a sense of awareness they respond appropriately.
-What we do here

 at Angel Care Montessori with children is unique; because in everything